 On October 13, 1950, 31 Fairfield was purchased from Lawrence Bond by Eugene L. Metz and his wife, Gloria (Eastman) Metz, who made their home in the lower apartment.
 He was an English teacher at Thayer Academy.
 In 1952, they moved to Europe where he became a director of the Free Europe Committee, which distributed books promoting democracy to European and African students.
 In 1966, they moved to Quito, Ecuador (where they had met after World War II) to restore the Hacienda Cusin (which later became a luxury hotel).
 After Gloria Metz’s death, he became director of the Collegio Americano de Quito until the mid-1970s, when he returned to Boston and lived at 429 Marlborough.

-In about 1954, the lower apartment became the home of Dr. John Adam Twaddle, a physician, and his wife, Anne (Canty) Twaddle.
-They previously had lived in Maine.
+In about 1957, the lower apartment became the home of Dr. John Adam Twaddle, a physician, and his wife, Anne (Canty) Twaddle.
+They previously had lived in New Hampshire.
 They continued to live at 31 Fairfield until about 1961, when they purchased and moved to 241 Marlborough.

 On November 24, 1961, 31 Fairfield was purchased from the Metzes by Sidney Samuel Kanegis and his wife, Eleanor (Smit) Kanegis, who lived in one of the apartments.
 They were both artists and operated the Kanegis Art Gallery at 123 Newbury, where they also previously had lived.

 On April 10, 1962, Sidney Kanegis transferred his interest in 31 Fairfield to Eleanor Kanegis.
 They separated soon thereafter.
-She continued to live at 31 Fairfield and operated an art gallery in Cambridge, he moved to an apartment at 236 Newbury and continued to operate Kanegis Gallery on Newbury.
+She continued to live at 31 Fairfield and operated an art gallery in Cambridge, he moved to an apartment at 236 Newbury and continued to operate Kanegis Gallery on Newbury, moving it to 244 Newbury in about 1971.
 In about 1974, Eleanor Kanegis married again, to Philip Dane Levin of Cambridge, an attorney.

 In May of 1975, Eleanor Kanegis Levin filed for permission to change the legal occupancy of 31 Fairfield from two apartments to two apartments and a law office.
 She subsequently abandoned the application.